Student Meal Plans

 Lost cards are replaced for $15.
 You will be instructed to get a new ID at the CatCard office in the SUB.
 Your meal plan is non-refundable.
 You are encouraged to treat your CatCard like a credit card.
 If someone else is found using your ID, you will be charged for the meals eaten by that person.
 Report any lost cards immediately.
 Your ID number can then be invalidated, preventing someone else from using it.

-Should you lose or have a problem with your meal plan, please go to the Cashier's Office located in the Hedges Complex.
+Should you lose or have a problem with your meal plan, please go to the Cashier's Office located under the Miller Dining Commons.